Canon 700D vs Panasonic G6

 It is notable that the G6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-Both the 700D and the G6 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the G6 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the G6 was followed by the Panasonic G7.
 Further information on the features and operation of the 700D and G6 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Panasonic G6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Panasonic G6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.